biopython/biopython.github.io/wiki/GitUsage.md

 =========

-If you just want to grab the latest (not yet officially released) Biopython from our repository, see out \[git|source code page\].
+If you just want to grab the latest (not yet officially released) Biopython from our repository, see out [source code page](SourceCode "wikilink").
 This page is about actually using git for tracking changes.

 If you have found a problem with Biopython, and think you know how to fix it, then we suggest following the simple route of [filing a